 - Cheques should be made payable to Pub Governing Body, if you would like to BACS the payment account details can be found on the form below.

 - Once the application form and payment is received by PIRRS, the PIRRS process continues as per the procedure paper.

-Click on the links below for Procedure Paper and Declaration Form:
+Click on the links below for Procedure Paper and Administration Form: